 Ensuring your employees hear about the news – good or bad – from your CEO or leadership, rather than on the news, is paramount.
 This means that at every touchpoint and every phase, you should be asking yourself who is communicating internally and giving your employees an opportunity to ask questions.
 When a crisis hits, poor morale and uncertainty can be natural outcomes.
 Do your best to ensure your response isn’t fueling those feelings.

 Want to learn more about how to best manage your media relations at large?
-Watch me and my colleague Laurel Gregory in our free webinar:
+Watch our free webinar: